MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-2016.md

 - download vault credentials and the Azure Backup Agent,
 - configure the server's vault credentials and backup policy,

-For more information on backing up DPM to the cloud, see the article, [Preparing to backup workloads to Azure with DPM] (https://azure.microsoft.com/en-us/documentation/articles/backup-azure-dpm-introduction/).
+For more information on backing up DPM to the cloud, see the article, [Preparing to backup workloads to Azure with DPM](https://azure.microsoft.com/documentation/articles/backup-azure-dpm-introduction).